Lalufu/ruuvi-mqtt/README.md

   (see `--mac-name`), otherwise a copy of the `mac` field.
 The default is `ruuvi-mqtt/tele/%(mac)s/%(name)s/SENSOR`.

+`--mqtt-client-id`
+: The client identifier used when connecting to the MQTT gateway.
+This needs to be unique for all clients connecting to the same gateway, only one client can be connected with the same name at a time.
+The default is `ruuvi-mqtt-gateway`.

 `--mac-name`
 : This allows assigning a human readable name to a tag.
 The format of this parameter is `mac/name`, where `mac` is the MAC address of the tag, in colon